ci-lab-cz/crem-ml/README.md

 + properties_calc_contrib - specifies which type of contribution is used for calculation of fragments contribution, you can specify "overall" which uses all atomic labels (see SPCI docs).
-+ smart_string - SMARTS pattern  for SIRMS module which defines how to fragment compounds (bonds matched by SMARTS will be broken - for more details, see RDKit.Chem.rdMMPA docs)
++ smart_string - SMARTS pattern  for SIRMS module which defines how to fragment compounds.  (bonds matched by SMARTS will be broken - for more details, see RDKit.Chem.rdMMPA docs)
++ NOTE: Recommended to use default, if you decide to modify it - keep in mind, that breaking bonds with hydrogen atom
++ while using fingerprints that ignore hydrogen (AP) will highly likely
++ lead to these hydrogens being selected as worst fragments, because of 0 contributions.
 + max_cuts - number of maximum cuts used in fragmentation procedure (see RDKit.Chem.rdMMPA docs)
 + radius - how distant a context should be considered while making replacements using CReM module.
 + keep_stereo - ***** (True/False) use information about stereochemistry